***Dates have been released for Fall 2021. Check back in November for updated Spring 2022 dates/policies.

 We ask that if you decide to cancel your group visit that you let us know at least 2 weeks in advance.

 Buses must drop-off and pick-up in the Children’s Museum’s parking lot.
-Buses may NOT park in the Children’s Museum parking lot, they will need to park at the Coddingtown Mall if they are waiting for students.
+Buses may be asked to park at the Coddingtown Mall while they are waiting for students.

 Yes, your group will be assigned bins in which to store your lunches and other belongings.
 Please do not leave valuable items in the group bins; the Children’s Museum is not responsible for items left in the bins.

-Please contact our Programs Coordinator with additional questions at [email protected] or call 707-546-4069
+Please contact our staff with additional questions at [email protected] or call 707-546-4069